Where are you located?

 What happens during the first session?

-During the first session, we’ll review some of the initial paperwork.
-We’ll start to explore what brought you to counseling.
-We will also discuss the goals and hopes you have for our time together.
+During the first session, we’ll review initial paperwork and explore what brought you to counseling.
+We’ll also discuss your goals and hopes for therapy.

-I think of the first session as a dance.
-I let you lead, and I will follow your tempo.
-If you’re unsure of how to start, I will lead and give you plenty of direction.
+I think of the first session as a dance: you lead, and I follow your tempo.
+If you’re unsure where to begin, I’ll provide guidance.

 How often will we meet?